DIPlib/diplib/doc/release_procedure/DIPlib_release.md

 ```
 (Of course the version number and year could be different from what is shown here.)

 Update the version number and the copyright year (if appropriate).
+Also update the copyright year in
+any `README.md` files.

 ### 3. Test